Recommended for children under 6 (very mild themes)

 Children aged eight to thirteen are most likely to be frightened by realistic threats and dangers, violence or threat of violence and / or stories in which children are hurt or threatened.

 These three short films are just like the television series which is based on the well-loved children’s book Guess How Much I Love You.
 On the big screen it gives very small children the opportunity to visit the cinema and see something that is familiar and safe.
 The slightly longer An Enchanting Easter (30 minutes) is suitable for children under six, due to its simple story, clear moral messages of friendship and trust, and attractive animation.
-Fly the Nest and Treasure Hunt contain far less story and moral exploration but are still suitable for children under 6.
-In general, this cinema event will be slow and uninteresting for children over the age of six.
+Fly the Nest and Treasure Hunt contain far less story and moral exploration but are still suitable for children under 6, however, may lack interest for children over the age of six.

 Values in this movie that parents may wish to reinforce with their children include: